Goat Cheese Sauce Farfalle

 Farfalle With Goat Cheese Sauce Recipe

-To prep for this simple recipe, you must steam the fresh spinach and drain it being sure to squeese all the water out.
+- To prep for this simple recipe, you must steam the fresh spinach and drain it being sure to squeeze all the water out.